of chronically homeless people

 - link to neighborhood resources, services and activities thereby becoming a participating member of the larger community.

-Forges partnerships with property developers and provides on-site supportive services to tenants who were formally chronically homeless.
+We forge partnerships with property developers to be the on-site provider of supportive services to tenants who were formerly chronically homeless.
 Currently, Housing Works partners with Women Organizing Resources Knowledge and Services (WORKS) and Hollywood Community Housing at Young Burlington property (specifically housing transitional aged youth), Teague Terrace (specifically housing for HIV/AIDS, mentally ill, chronic illness), T. Bailey Manor, Palo Verde Apartments, 88th and Vermont, Florence Mills Apartments, and Stanford Avenue Apartments.

 Develops and implements opportunities which help participants re-imagine a nurturing society where a person can take safe risks, fulfill lost dreams, and participate as an enfranchised member of society.

 Supportive housing is about creating environments with tangible opportunities that help tenants believe in the goodness of humanity.
 From this belief, tenants will find hope and a future for themselves.
 Supportive housing has the potential of fostering hope for its tenants if the social environments engendered within have opportunities that reflect the reciprocal nature of “having value” for the person and the greater community.
 Empowerment Works fills the gaps that people may be experincing as they navigate integration into society.

 Help us help even MORE people to get on their feet.